 Other Popular Circular Saws (With Dust Collection)

-Dustless Technologies D4000 DustBuddie Universal Dust Shroud for Worm Drive...
+View Product 2 Dustless Technologies D4000 DustBuddie Universal Dust Shroud for Worm Drive...

-EZSMART Dust Port, Model: EZDP100, Tools & Hardware store
+View Product 3 EZSMART Dust Port, Model: EZDP100, Tools & Hardware store

 Circular Saw Buying Guide

-One of the biggest problems faced when using a circular saw (or any saw for that matter), is that dust can get everywhere and it can be an impossible task to manage if procedures are not put in place at the beginning of your project.
+One of the biggest problems faced when using a circular saw (or any saw for that matter) is that dust can get everywhere, and it can be an impossible task to manage if procedures are not put in place at the beginning of your project.
 There are plenty of options available for circular saw dust collection, but each seems to have significant downsides.

 Circular Saw Dust Collector Options

 Your options for dust collection for a circular saw include vacuums or dust bags that connect to a saws dust port or custom-built hoods that cover your entire saw.
-Many circular saws have dust ports available and they are quite easy to spot when you are looking to purchase your saw.
+Many circular saws have dust ports available, and they are quite easy to spot when you are looking to purchase your saw.
 Look for a little port attached behind the blade.
-This allows you to attach a vacuum and theoretically suck dust through the port as you cut wood with the saw.
+This allows you to connect a vacuum and theoretically suck dust through the port as you cut wood with the saw.

 Figuring Out Your Needs

 Some circular saws do not have a connectable dust port that you can connect to a vacuum, or if they do have a dust port, struggle to confine all the dust to this singular space.
-Many woodworkers have found that if they custom build a cover over their entire saw, and create a port from this where a vacuum tube is led into, the majority of the dust is contained and collected.
-High-quality circular saws perform much better in collecting dust through their dust ports and if you are looking for a model that performs well in this field, then these are the models that we suggest you invest in.
+Many woodworkers have found that if they custom build a cover over their entire saw and create a port from this where a vacuum tube is led into, the majority of the dust is contained and collected.
+High-quality circular saws perform much better in collecting dust through their dust ports, and if you are looking for a model that shows well in this field, then these are the models that we suggest you invest in.